pi1541/Pi1541/README.md

 ----------------
 One can build the Version 1.24 (+some minor fixes: LED & Buzzer work, build/works with gcc > 10.x).

-The circle-version is built by:
+The circle-stdlib used by this project is built by:

 ```
 BUILDDIR=build-pottendo-Pi1541